mckennapsean/dissertation/content/03-framework.md

 process in a similar way.

-Another unique aspect of the design activity framework is its merging of both the creative arts with engineering approaches.
+Another unique aspect of the design activity framework is its merging of the creative arts with engineering approaches.
 The design timeline is one example of this concept, with complex and flexible aspects, such as the nested and parallel activity support, coupled inside a linear timeline to show project progression in an engineering mindset.
-By enabling this fluid coupling of design activities, the design activity framework supports many complex paths of the design process like those in the creative arts.
+By enabling this fluid coupling of design activities, the design activity framework supports many complex paths of the design process such as those in the creative arts.
 However, the timelines also encourage a linear focus on producing artifacts and completing methods in order to meet deadlines, which are engineering aspects.
 This dynamic and dual nature of the design activity framework provides additional benefits to visualization designers with a broad range of expertise and experience, since they can practice and experiment with either of these aspects they are less familiar with to gain experience and grow their skill set.